debbieritapaterson/tictactoe/README.md

 # chocolate tictactoe

-##technologies used,
+##The Game:
+Pick your chocolate peice and fight against a friend to win the chocolate box in this chocolate themed tic tac toe.

+COMING SOON: Pick your own chocolate feature.
+Play with the defaults for now.

+##Technologies Used,

-html for building the elements on the page including the game board and peices css for creating the chocolate box theme and styling javascript to identify players, take turns and evaluate a winner when there are 3 peices in a row either horizontally, vertically or diagonally
+- HTML for building the elements on the page including the game board and peices
+- CSS for creating the chocolate box theme and styling
+- JAVASCRIPT to identify players, take turns and evaluate a winner when there are 3 peices in a row either horizontally, vertically or diagonally

 ##the approach taken